sankalp404/quantmatrix/backend/README.md

 -----------------
 - .env lives at repo root; never overwrite from code.
 - When dependencies change, rebuild containers; do not pip install on host.
-- If IBKR account `U15891532` shows no data, verify FlexQuery report config and throttling.
+- If an IBKR account shows no data, verify FlexQuery report config and throttling.

 Housekeeping
 ------------